 You may have heard of “carbohydrate counting.”
-That means you keep track of the carbs you eat each day.
+That means you keep track of the carbs (sugar and starch) you eat each day.
 Counting grams of carbohydrate, and splitting them evenly between meals, will help you control your blood sugar.

 If you eat more carbohydrates than your insulin supply can handle, your blood sugar level goes up.
 If you eat too little, your blood sugar level may fall too low.
-These fluctuations can be managed by knowing how to count your carbohydrate intake.
+You can manage these shifts by knowing how to count carbs.

 A registered dietitian can help you figure out a carbohydrate counting plan that meets your specific needs.
-For adults, a typical plan includes three to four carbohydrate servings at each meal, and one to two carbohydrate servings as snacks.
+For adults, a typical plan includes three to four carb servings at each meal, and one to two as snacks.

 You can pick almost any food product off the shelf, read the label, and use the information about grams of carbohydrates to fit the food into your type 2 diabetes meal plan.

-Carbohydrate counting is most useful for people who take multiple daily injections of insulin, use the insulin pump, or want more flexibility and variety in their food choices.
-But anyone can use it.
+Anyone can use carb counting.
+It’s most useful for people who take more than one daily injection of insulin, use the insulin pump, or want more flexibility and variety in their food choices.

 Get the latest Diabetes newsletter delivered to your inbox!